dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 npm start
 ```

-Then, open your game on your browser ([`http://localhost:3000`](http://localhost:3000)).
+Then, open your game in your browser ([`http://localhost:3000`](http://localhost:3000)).
 There, you will see that, after logging in, you will appear in the fifth position and that, after 5 seconds, you will jump to the second position.

 ![Testing the Socket.IO real-time leaderboard of your React game](https://cdn.auth0.com/blog/aliens-go-home/real-time-leaderboard.png)